tanmaysharma19/DIFRA/README.md

 6. **Reporting and Visualization:**
    - Generates visual reports and insights from aggregated data.
-   - Utilizes Python libraries or third-party BI tools for data visualization.
+   - Utilizes Python libraries for data visualization.
+   - For v1, I've used a plotly dash app rendition which runs at http://127.0.0.1:8050/

 7. **Notification Service:**
    - Sends automated notifications upon successful data processing or errors.